Ehlinger’s TD pass helps Texas beat No. 6 Oklahoma St. in OT

 STILLWATER, Okla.
+(AP) — Joshua Moore didn’t have a catch in regulation.

-(AP) — Sam Ehlinger threw a 15-yard touchdown pass to Joshua Moore in overtime and Joseph Ossai sealed the victory by sacking Oklahoma State quarterback Spencer Sanders as Texas knocked off the previously unbeaten and sixth-ranked Cowboys 41-34 on Saturday.
+Sam Ehlinger didn’t care.
+His 15-yard touchdown pass to Moore in overtime helped Texas knock off previously unbeaten and sixth-ranked Oklahoma State 41-34 on Saturday.

+Moore was Texas’ leader in catches and receiving yards and touchdowns heading into the game, so Ehlinger was confident that he would come through.
+Moore’s only reception gave the Longhorns the lead for good.

+“Big-time players make big-time plays in big-time games, regardless of when that is and regardless of what’s happened earlier in the game,” Ehlinger said.
+“He did a great job.”

 Oklahoma State (4-1, 3-1 Big 12) outgained Texas 530 yards to 287, but the Cowboys turned the ball over four times and saw their hopes to reach the College Football Playoff take a major blow.